 SOLID stands for SRP, OCP, LSP, ISP and DIP

 - Single Responsibility Principle (SRP) – A class should have only one reason to change.
 Each class should have only one responsibility and hence only one reason to change.
-If it has more than one reason to change then it should be split into two classes.
+If it has more than one reason to change then it should be what happens if a woman takes viagra split into two classes.
 The reason behind this is that if class with more than one responsibility needs to change then it will affect a larger part of system.

 - Open Close Principle (OCP) – A class should be open to extension but close for modification.
 When ever you want to change behavior of your classes, library or packages etc then instead of modifying them just extend them.
 This ensures backward compatibility.

 - Liskov Substitution Principle (LSP) – Substitutibility is a principle of Object Oriented design.
 This means that is S is a subtype of T then any object of type T can be replaced by objects of type S without any alteration of code.
 This is basis of Liksov Substitution Principle.
 In other words a Derived class should be written in such a way that it should be able to be used instead of Base class without changing the code.

 - Interface segregation Principle (ISP) – ISP states that no client should be forced to use an interface that is has no use of.
 This principle helps us in designing our interfaces.
 So we should add only those methods in an interface which has to be used by client.
 ISP tells us to break a large interface into smaller one so that client has to worry about only those methods which it will use.
 This keeps the code clean, decoupled and easily maintainable.